Steve Kinney

 2. `npm run lint`

-4. `npm run test`Four named commands, ordered.
-The rule says “not done until all four exit zero, in this order.”
+Three named commands, ordered.
+The rule says “not done until all three exit zero, in this order.”
 No wiggle room, no “you should probably run.”
-The ordering matters: typecheck catches the cheapest errors first, then lint, then dead-code detection, then the full test suite.
+The ordering matters: typecheck catches the cheapest errors first, then lint, then the full test suite.
 The agent runs them top to bottom and stops at the first failure.
+Later in the course, the static-layer lab will add a dead-code detection step (npm run knip) between lint and test.

 Every one of those commands exists in package.json.
 You can verify that yourself: